Nursing Home Wrongful Death Lawsuit

 Examples of Common Wrongful Death Cases Arising in Nursing Homes

-A wrongful death can occur in many ways.
+A nursing home wrongful death can occur in many ways.
 There is no singular example of a wrongful death.
 In nursing homes, however, the majority of these cases are a direct result of poor nursing home care, nurse negligence, or a lack of supervision and assistance.

 Weight Loss, Dehydration and Infection

 Failing to appropriately react to a nursing home infection is another common cause of wrongful death.
 Infections occur regularly in skilled nursing facilities.
 However, if a nursing home misses the infection and allows it to fester, what could have been remedied through medication turns into a fatal error.

 While the elderly—like any human—can experience malnutrition, dehydration, and infection in certain circumstances, it is the facility’s failure to timely respond to these illnesses that results in liability.

 Prescription drug errors are another frequent cause of wrongful deaths.
 Many (or even most) nursing home residents are prescribed multiple medications every day.
 Sometimes, certain medications are deadly when mixed with other types, and sometimes, a nursing home resident had a prior negative reaction to a certain type of medication that was not properly documented.

 While doctors in charge do not typically intend to harm the patients that they care for, in unfortunate circumstances a doctor might overlook these deadly errors, leading to the wrongful death of a nursing home resident.
 Additionally, a doctor might over-prescribe a drug, leading to a resident overdosing.
 Negligent nurses and med techs may also carelessly give too much medicine, or the wrong type of medicine, to a resident, resulting in overdose.